fryumbla/ros-quadruped-robot/README.md

 ### 1.1.
 System Requirements

-This package is written an tested on **Ubuntu 16.04 + ROS Kinetic** environment.
+This package is written an tested on **Ubuntu 18.04 + ROS Melodic** environment.
 Dependencies are also for this environment.

 ### 1.2.
 Dependencies Prerequisites